LaurentLoi/Tool-Box/src/app/modules/modal-messages/README.md

 - Click on modal buttons to open them.

-- Open `test.component.ts` to view how it works.
+- Open `root.component.ts` to view how it works.

 - Try to change the string parameter `'...
 MODAL'` with anything else